What if you could actually know and use the Lydian mode?

 That “solo” or melody line was implemented with a distinct vision and purpose, and the Lydian mode was carefully selected to accomplish the task.

-That’s not to say improvising is bad or that you can’t use the Lydian mode in that setting, but just understand that in this case, the context is careful solo construction.
+That’s not to say improvising is bad or that you can’t use the Lydian mode in that context but, just understand that in this case the context is careful solo construction and not improvisation.

 Incorporating the Lydian Melody

 Incorporating a melody sounds more complicated than it is, especially because we can easily draw up tabs by memorizing the Lydian mode interval sequence.

 That sequence can be found on the Lydian mode Wikipedia page (we also drew it up earlier).